derwells/multithreaded-fileserver/docs/pg_4_synchronization.md

 \page pg_synchronization Synchronization

 # Overview
 The program ensures synchronization by enforcing a thread run order per target file.
-This is done using (1) a linked list of file metadata `tracker` and (2) a hand-over-hand locking scheme for threads targeting the same file.
+This is done using (1) a linked list of file metadata `tracker` (`file_server.c:`) and (2) a hand-over-hand locking scheme for threads targeting the same file.

 # Metadata Tracker
+\snippet{lineno} docs/snippets.c global_vars

 `tracker` is a linked list of existing target files and their corresponding `fmeta`.
 Indexed using filepath.

 This is not threadsafe - hence it is non-blocking.
 Only the master thread accesses this data structure.

 ## Tracker node
-`lnode_t` contains key, value mapping for filepath to corresponding file metadata.
+`lnode_t` (`defs.h:`) contains key, value mapping for filepath to corresponding file metadata.

 ## Metadata
-`fmeta` is a key component of hand-over-hand locking and building worker threads.
+`fmeta` (`defs.h:`) is a key component of hand-over-hand locking and building worker threads.
 This keeps track of the most recent `out_lock` in `fmeta.recent_lock`.

 # Hand-over-hand locking
 ## Rationale
 Hand-over-hand locking, or HoH for short, is a simple way to overcome possible synchronization problems.
 Each file path has an associated "chain" of locks.
 This chain is built based on the arrival of worker threads.
 A worker thread can execute only if the thread before it unlocks a shared lock upon exiting.
 This shared lock is what prevents the worker thread from executing prematurely.
 This principle ensures that threads targeting the same file path execute in the order they arrived.

 Note that these "chain" of locks are only associated to a single file path.
-They are uninvolved in HoH locks for other files.
+They are uninvolved in hand-over-hand locks for other files.
 This ensure that threads targeting different file paths are not mutually exclusive.
 Hence, they can run concurrently.

 The only mutually exclusive operations between worker threads of different files the write operations to `read.txt` or `empty.txt`.
 The program uses global locks to guard these files.

+Line references will be interspersed in the explanation.
+A full line-by-line explanation can be found in the `file_server.c` section of the File Documentation.
+For ease of locating line-by-line explanations, references to the approriate functions will be made.

 ## Explanation